A true heart of gold: Jeremiahs’ heart transplant journey

 Believing never stops

-After his fourth open-heart surgery in August 2018, his care team, led by Dr. Christopher Baird and Dr. Paul Esteso, realized that something wasn’t right — Jeremiah was experiencing a lot of internal bleeding and would need emergency surgery.
+After his fourth open-heart surgery in August 2018, his care team, led by Dr. Christopher Baird and Dr. Paul Esteso, realized that something wasn’t right — Jeremiahs was experiencing a lot of internal bleeding and would need emergency surgery.
 During the procedure, the team discovered that JJ’s heart was still not functioning properly, and JJ was experiencing intense blood clotting and lack of oxygen, causing his hands and feet to turn black.

 The surgical team decided that he would stay at the hospital on extracorporeal membrane oxygenation (ECMO), an advanced technology that temporarily supports heart and lung function, which gave JJ’s lungs time to grow and allow him to recover from surgery.